|

 give rise to negative branch reservations and obstacles which must be dealt

-process is very effective, however, needs to be properly facilitated to be
+very effective, however, needs to be properly facilitated to be truly

-exists, but leave it until you have confidence with the communication current
+but leave it until you have confidence with the communication current reality

 Scheinkopf, L., (1999) Thinking for a change: putting the TOC thinking